WARNING: SIM Swap Attacks Target Millions of Cell Users

 If you are a victim of a SIM Swap scam, turn to Schlanger Law Group for help.

 Like most cellular users, you probably know that your phone needs a SIM card to connect to your chosen wireless carrier such as T-Mobile or AT&T. However, most cell phone customers don’t fully understand how a SIM card works or what information is found on this little piece of technology.
 If you use a cell phone, you need to understand how a SIM swap (also called SIM jacking) can occur and what to do if it happens to you.
+Anyone can be a SIM swap victim.
+This crime is not limited to celebrities or wealthy Americans who are swindled out of millions of dollars or cryptocurrencies.
+Average citizens have also lost thousands of dollars to hackers who steal, sell, and misuse personal data for their own financial gain.

 The incidence of these cyber-attacks is unprecedented in our country.

+The stories are frustrating, scary, and downright heart-breaking.
+Mostly because the companies involved refuse to accept responsibility for protecting their customers.
+Or even worse, they blame the consumer for not adequately protecting their account.
 At Schlanger Law Group we fight for victims of all forms of identity theft including cyber scams like SIM swapping.
 We are currently working with several SIM swap victims, and we stand ready to help consumers across the country who are facing similar situations.

 What is a SIM Card and Why Would Someone Want to Steal it?